biopragmatics/curies/docs/source/reconciliation.rst

 Transitive Mappings
 -------------------
-There's an important drawback to the current implementation of remapping - it is not able to consistently and correctly handle the case when the order of remapping records matters.
+There's an important drawback to the current implementation of CURIE remapping - it is not able to consistently and correctly handle the case when the order of remapping records matters.
 For example, in the Bioregistry, the `Gene Expression Omnibus <https://www.ncbi.nlm.nih.gov/geo/>`_ is given the prefix ``geo`` and the `Geographical Entity Ontology <https://obofoundry.org/ontology/geo>`_ is given the